jguhit/EnvironmentMonitoring/PreProcessing/README-PreProcessing.md

 The structure below summarizes the pre-processing script for each network interface.

 # First Part

+These scripts ensures that all of the environment metrics from each path have the same start and end times and in five-minute intervals

 1. CheckMK: AGLT2 end-system
   - AGLT2_Load.py
   - AGLT2_Util.py